 My office is located at 651 Jubilee Hall (6th Floor).
 That said, all class, office hours and other meetings will be held via Teams since it is impossible to observe social distancing rules in a small space.

 I can be reached via any of several modalities … email, voice or your choice of video conference platforms, Zoom, Skype, Teams or Slack.
 As a general rule, I am available if I am online.
-If you are already enrolled in one of my courses then DM me in Teams and I will respond.
+If you are already enrolled in one of my courses then DM me in Teams or Slack (for DT&L) and I will respond.
 I will try to reply to email and voice messages as soon as possible but certainly no more than 24 hours after receipt.
 If you prefer a video conference (and who doesn’t?) please ping me with some convenient days/times and we’ll set it up.

 So, you ask, what are the variety of contact points where you can reach me?
 You can reach me by email (john DOT shannon AT shu DOT edu), Skype (shannojh) or Twitter.
 Please DM me in Teams if you are already enrolled in one of my courses.